ecboettch/transcript_cleaning/README.md

 * Based on a dictionary supplied by the researcher (replacements), fixes common mistranscriptions
 * Removes timestamps
 * Removes line breaks between consecutive lines spoken by same person
-* Based on a list of names supplied by the researcher (team), swaps out each name for <INTERVIEWER> or <INTERVIEWEE>.
+* Based on a list of names supplied by the researcher (team), swaps out each name for INTERVIEWER or INTERVIEWEE.
 If a name is not found in the list team, including if the team is empty, the script will ask the person running it whether the name is an interviewer.
-Enter the string 'yes' to code that name as <INTERVIEWER>; enter any other string for it to be coded as <INTERVIEWEE>.
+Enter the string 'yes' to code that name as INTERVIEWER; enter any other string for it to be coded as INTERVIEWEE.
-* Where ther are multiple interviewers or interviewees, numbers interviewers or interviewees as <INTERVIEWER-1>, <INTERVIEWER-2> based on who speaks first
+* Where there are multiple interviewers or interviewees, numbers interviewers or interviewees as INTERVIEWER-1, INTERVIEWER-2 based on who speaks first

 AbbrevCleaner: This script takes a text file (NameOfFile.txt) and outputs a new file (NameOfFileAbbrev.txt) and a list of unrecognized abbreviations.
 It capitalizes interviewer lines and spells out recognized abbreviations in brackets.